 If you’ve been in the digital marketing game for a while, then you’re probably familiar with writer’s block.
 I always have trouble coming up with cool affiliate marketing content ideas, and, since you’re reading this, I’ll bet you do too.

 I’ve learned that mixing up the type of content you write is a great way to get the creative juices flowing.
-If you follow the same format for 50 articles in a row, you’re going to burn yourself out.
+You’ll burn yourself out if you follow the same format for 50 articles in a row.

 Do these things before you start coming up with ideas

-Before you reach out into the abyss and start fishing for content ideas, you need to lay some groundwork.
+Before reaching out into the abyss and fishing for affiliate content ideas, you need to lay some groundwork.
 These steps will help you know where your content is headed.

 “Success occurs when opportunity meets preparation” – Zig Ziglar

 You’d be surprised how many bloggers are brushing over keyword research or skipping it altogether.
-It’s a super common mistake among beginners.
+But, unfortunately, it’s a super common mistake among beginners.

 So, my first response is always this question: